ufal/corefud-scorer/README.md

 The primary score to rank the submissions is the macro-average of the CoNLL F1 of identity coreference calculated for each dataset, computed without singletons using head matching.
 Split antecedents, bridging and other anaphoric relations are not included into the evaluation.

+### CRAC 2024

+[CRAC 2024 Shared Task on Multilingual Coreference Resolution](https://ufal.mff.cuni.cz/corefud/crac24) uses this scorer in version 1.2 as an official scorer to evaluate the submissions.
+The primary score to rank the submissions is the macro-average of the CoNLL F1 of identity coreference calculated for each dataset, computed without singletons using head matching and aligning zero by their dependency.
+Split antecedents, bridging and other anaphoric relations are not included into the evaluation.

 ## Change Log

 * 2024-05-01 v1.2
   * using a modified version of the UA scorer 2.0 as the backbone
+  * key and response zeros don't have to be present at the same positions; instead the `linear` and `dependent` strategy can be alternatively used to align zeros
 * 2023-02-15 v1.1
   * mention overlap score added
   * anaphor-decomposable score for zeros added